cerensavasan/Gantt-Chart-Creator/README.md

 - URL persistence not done yet
 - Task dates must be a range between each other
 - It shows Jan instead of Dec
+- Check that name of task inputted is not empty string (use trim)